hoshomoh/blog/_posts/2021-05-31-using-context-api-in-react.md

 Home.contextType = UserContext;
 ```

-The static `contextType` has one drawback, it doesn't allow a class component to consume multiple `Provider`.
+The static `contextType` has one drawback, it doesn't allow a class component to consume multiple providers.
 To
-consume multiple provider in a class component, we wrap our component with the `Consumer` component, which requires
+consume multiple providers in a class component, we wrap our component with the `Consumer` component.
+The `Consumer`
-a function as a child and the function receives the current context `Provider` value like below.
-This method can
+component take a function that returns a React component as children.
+The function receives the context value like
-also be used when consuming a single `Provider`.
+below.
+This method can also be used when consuming a single `Provider`.

 Consuming single provider with `Consumer`.